jcoleman/homebridge-lutron-caseta/README.md

 A fork of [jcoleman/homebridge-lutron-caseta](https://github.com/jcoleman/homebridge-lutron-caseta)

-tl;dr: A Homebridge plugin for integration with the Lutron Caséta Smart Bridge Pro.
+tl;dr: A Homebridge plugin for integration with the Lutron Caséta SmartBridge Pro.

 Primary motivation: